ipfs-shipyard/discussify-styleguide/src/components/comment/README.md

 Any other properties supplied will be spread to the root element.

 Whenever `onEdit` gets called, a `CommentInput` component should be rendered in place of this one.
-But to avoid flickers, such as the avatar image being preloaded, the `Comment` component should be kept but with the `hidden` property enabled.
+But to avoid flickers, such as the avatar image being preloaded, the `Comment` component should be kept but hidden.